 Van Middelaar’s international breakthrough came with The Passage to Europe (Dutch original: De passage naar Europe, 2009) which was translated into ten languages, including French, English, German, Polish, Spanish and Chinese.
 The book was awarded among others the Socrates Prize 2010 for the best Dutch philosophy book, the European Book Prize 2012 and the Prix Louis Marin of the French Académie des Sciences morales et politiques.

-Autumn 2017, the author published De nieuwe politiek van Europa, a frontline narrative of the European Union’s recent crisis years and a cool assessment of its political metamorphosis; French and English translations are in preparation.
+Autumn 2017, the author published De nieuwe politiek van Europa, a frontline narrative of the European Union’s recent crisis years and a cool assessment of its political metamorphosis; the French updated translation appeared in October 2018 as Quand l’Europe improvise (Gallimard), an English one will be available in March 2019 as Alarums and Excursions: Improvising Politics on the European Stage (Agenda Publishing).

 Together with Belgian political philosopher Philippe Van Parijs, Luuk van Middelaar edited After the Storm.
 How to save democracy in Europe (2015), a volume with contributions by European intellectuals including Jürgen Habermas, Ivan Krastev, David Miller, Pierre Rosanvallon and Larry Siedentop.
 Previously, Van Middelaar was guest editor of an academic volume on utopian thought, practice and architecture: Utopie.
 Utopisch denken, doen en bouwen (2003).